heptarch/heptarch.github.io/drafts/tarkovsky.md

 was row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog---and a portal to small chamber filled with rubbish.
-With some scanning, I found "May 79", inserted the Schlage, and pulled open with drawer with a satisfying click.
+With some scanning, I found "May 79", inserted the Schlage, and after some negotation with lock, turned and pulled open the drawer.

 <figure>
     <div style="text-align:center"><img src